Home Aviation Private Jets to World Cup Final 2026

 ~10 miles · ~20 min transfer

-What the FAA Has Published
+What the FAA has published

 • Flight plan filing: Must be filed at least 6 hours, but no more than 24 hours, before departure.

 • Air files & IFR pick-ups: Not accepted from airborne flights near host city areas — except genuine emergencies.
-Airborne destination changes also refused.

 • Ground Delay Programs: Aircraft must depart within 5 minutes of their assigned Expect Departure Clearance Time (EDCT).
-Miss the window and you need a new assignment.

 • VFR arrivals: Expect lengthy delays and potential holding during peak periods.
-Advisory service on workload-permitting basis only.

 • TFRs: Active around all World Cup stadiums on match days.
 Published via FDC NOTAMs 3–5 days before each event.
+Check the FAA TFR checker and NOTAM system frequently.

 FAA Tools — Check These Before You Fly FAA World Cup Plan FAA TFR Checker FAA NOTAM System